 Joanna Strong’s paintings explore aspects of the material world which evoke the intangible, addressing connections between appearance and meaning.

 Currently based in Toronto, Strong grew up in St. John’s, Newfoundland.
 She holds a BFA from the Nova Scotia College of Art & Design in Halifax and an MFA from the University of Waterloo.
-Her work has appeared in over 90 exhibitions, both solo and group, and is in collections across Canada, the US, Britain, France, Germany, and UAE.
+Her work has appeared in over 100 exhibitions, both solo and group, and is in collections in Canada, the US, Britain, France, Germany, and UAE.
 She is a three-time recipient of the Elizabeth Greenshields Foundation Award and two Newfoundland and Labrador Arts Council grants.

 Below are social media posts about her latest paintings, upcoming shows, and other news.

 Please go to the Instagram Feed settings page to connect an account.